TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

 Okay, finally, a decent set of data that I mostly trust.

-> Q: Wait, why not use an HTMl Canvas like [this](https://github.com/rhammell/mnist-draw)?
+> Q: Wait, why not use an HTML Canvas like [this](https://github.com/rhammell/mnist-draw)?

 Because I didn't think of that at the time.
-Also, I will argue the that writing a single digit in a single box doesn't quite transfer to how my handwriting issues really show.
+Also, I will argue that writing a single digit in the same box over and over isn't representative of real handwriting.
+A fair number of my legibility issues crop up when writing across a line.
 Copying slowly in the same box over and over is naturally going to be a lot cleaner and less presentative of writing across a line, across multiple lines.
 MNIST's data collection was based on a [form which has a mix of both](https://www.nist.gov/image/sd19jpg).
 If anyone with Dysgraphia wants to start working on a dysgraphic version of the MNIST dataset, it would be fun to build a collection site for it.

 ### Analyzing the performance